edubart/lpegrex/README.md

 # LPegRex

-LPegRex is an re-implementation of [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/)/ [LPegLabel](https://github.com/sqmedeiros/lpeglabel) `re` module with some extensions to make
+LPegRex is a re-implementation of [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/)/ [LPegLabel](https://github.com/sqmedeiros/lpeglabel) `re` module with some extensions to make